EmilHernvall/UglyLang/README.md

 Objects are dereferenced using the subscript operator:

-    string val2 = myTuple.name;
+    string val2 = obj.name;

-Named tuples are used to construct objects.
-An object is a named tuple with fields containing functions.
-All other fields of the tuple can be accessed from within it.
-Externally only the keys specified in the type signature will be available.
-The named tuple type is thus the object interface.
+The fields of an object can be function.
+In that case, the fields of the object are accessible from within the functions.

     type Greeter (name: string,
                   setName: (void)(string),